saunlani/typescript-shop/readme.txt

 Hello!
-Thank you very much for taking the time to review this backend coding task.
+Thank you very much for taking the time to review this backend coding project.

 This application utilizes Node.js, TypeScript, TypeORM and Postgres.